zook2024/zook2024/README.md

 - 👋 Hi, I’m @zook2024
 - 👀 I’m interested in fullstack development, api integration, and Ai coding tools
-- 🌱 I’m currently learning how to effectively use cursor... how to build applications.  my background is in statistical coding.
+- 🌱 I’m currently working on some cool graph rag and networked information projects.
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I like to knit.